Abelia chinensis

 Problem features

-No known weed risk or other problem feature is associated with growing this plant.
+No known weed risk or other problematic features are associated with growing this plant.

 Where it grows